NeilMadden/jose-ecdh-1pu/README.md

 ## Two-way handshake

-While most JOSE encryption modes only consider one-shot messages sent from a sender to one or more recipients, the `ECDH-ESSS` mode can also support two-way interactive handshakes.
-If Alice sends a message encrypted with `ECDH-ESSS` to Bob's long-term public key, and then Bob responds to Alice's ephemeral public key also using `ECDH-ESSS`, then the result is a handshake similar in principle (but not in detail) to the [Noise KK handshake pattern][3].
+While most JOSE encryption modes only consider one-shot messages sent from a sender to one or more recipients, the `ECDH-1PU` mode can also support two-way interactive handshakes.
+If Alice sends a message encrypted with `ECDH-1PU` to Bob's long-term public key, and then Bob responds to Alice's ephemeral public key also using `ECDH-1PU`, then the result is a handshake similar in principle (but not in detail) to the [Noise KK handshake pattern][3].

 [1]: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-56Ar3.pdf